What do you want to shoot in the summer?

 Pikas and Marmots - Good all summer, Pikas are best in July and early August, the Marmots are best mid July through August but we see them every day throughout the summer.
 90% chance with good weather.

-Moose - One of the major targets, we find them regularly but can be challenging at times to get good photos.
+Moose - One of the major targets, we find them regularly at great distance but can be challenging at times to get good photos.
 We mostly find cows and calves, but sometimes we do find bulls.
 This tour takes some patience to get the shots, and requires at least 3 hours of drive time round trip.
-85% chance to see, 55% chance they are close.
+93% chance to see, 45% chance they are close.
+Most reliable in June with 5-8 close sightings, possible in July with usually 1 maybe 2 close sighting, and decreasing in August down to some days not getting a close sighting.
+There are a few lakes we can also visit instead of higher elevation locations but there are no other animals in those areas and it often takes all 4 hours to get a 65% at a good moose photos.

 Coyotes and Small Mammals - Late July and August is a great time to photograph small mammals and coyotes as they are still very active, often feeding on berry bushes.
 They can be seen all summer however.
 11% chance to see coyote.